LEM-RPTU/navigation2_dynamic/README.md

 * **Top-level**: Apache-2.0 (see `LICENSE`).
 * Packages may declare **BSD-3-Clause** or Apache-2.0 in their `package.xml`.
-  Always check the package’s own `package.xml` for the definitive license.
+  Always check the package's own `package.xml` for the definitive license.

 ## Acknowledgments